January/February: winter high season

 It's still low season until mid-December.
 When Christmas approaches, things get lively and winter sports resorts open up.
 The two weeks around Christmas and New Year are the most popular weeks of the year among tourists.

 December is a good time to visit Christmas markets, and for city trips.
-Days are really short with sunrise around 8 AM and sunset around 4:45 PM.
+Days are really short, which adds to the cosy atmosphere.

 Some of the best Swiss cities in December are Basel, Bern, Lucerne, Geneva and Zurich.
 For a white Christmas, you can consider Saas-Fee, St. Moritz and Zermatt.